Optimal Impedance Matching and Quantum Limits of Electromagnetic Axion and Hidden-Photon Dark Matter Searches: Priors-Driven Scan Optimization

-We used the Bode-Fano criterion to show that the optimized single-pole resonator is close to the fundamental limit on matching networks for single-moded reactive detection.
-To our knowledge, this result is new and demonstrates the efficiency of cavity searches.
+We have shown that the optimized single-pole resonator is close to the fundamental limit on matching networks, imposed by the Bode-Fano criterion.
+Note, importantly, that while the Bode-Fano criterion is typically used to constrain frequency-integrated signal transfer, we have used it to constrain frequency-integrated signal-to-noise, which is the appropriate figure of merit for an axion or hidden-photon dark-matter search.
+To our knowledge, this result is new and demonstrates the efficiency of resonant searches.